 In persons using pharmaceutical level aromatase inhibitors (usually breast cancer therapy), Vitamin D levels may be depleted which predisposes persons to musculoskeletal symptoms; usually manifested as 'weak joints', although this does not appear to be the most predictive biomarker, with the depletion of estrogen (intentional) being most predictive and thought to be causative.
 This is noted when serum levels of Vitamin D drop below 30ng/mL, and the rate of symptoms is attenuated in half of persons with supplementation of either 800IU daily or 16,000IU twice monthly to maintain levels of 40ng/mL, with most of the responders being those that were not deficient in Vitamin D3 at baseline.
 Higher doses (in this study, 50,000IU weekly of Vitamin D2) appear to be more effective in reducing subjective reports of joint pain.

-Vitamin D may attenuate joint pain induced by potent Aromatase Inhibitors (AIs), which has not yet had its mechanisms shown.
-This may be secondary to potent AIs depleting Vitamin D, and supplementation avoiding a deficiency, and may not be of concern to nutraceutical AIs.
-Joint Pain can be used as an indicator
+Vitamin D may attenuate joint pain induced by potent Aromatase Inhibitors (AIs), the mechanisms of which are still being studied.
+This may be secondary to potent AIs depleting vitamin D. Supplementation to avoid a deficiency may not be of concern to nutraceutical AIs.
+Joint pain can be used as an indicator.

-The most plausible reason of joint pain (likelihood and significance) with AI usage remains a depletion of estrogens, where depletion of oestrogen is highly associated with induction of athralgia and joint pain
+The most plausible reason for joint pain (likelihood and significance) with AI usage remains a depletion of estrogens, where depletion of oestrogen is highly associated with induction of athralgia and joint pain.

 Neurons in the cerebellum and cerebral cortex appear to express the enzyme required to bioactivate Vitamin D, as do all cells in the brain express this enzyme; but with greater concentrations in dopaminergic neurons of the substantia nigra.
 Most cells express the Vitamin D receptor (VDR), but this appears to be absent from the nucelar basalis of Meynert and Purkinje cells in the cerebellum, with more expression in glial cells of the brain.